aphdinh/MDA_KUL/model/var.md

 humidity - OK

-dewpoint_c - dwptemp?
+dewpoint_c - dwptemp - "Just" Celcius in essence.

 We should drop _LC_N - ok

-uv (divide by 40m²/W for per second, then multiply for exposure ) - equivalent to?
+uv (divide by 40m²/W for per second, then multiply for exposure ) - used for RAD/RAD60

 precip_mm - i've looked other API and precip could be a sum of rain + snow, not necessarily just rain